Wilmer Flores Player Props: Giants vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in the league.

-- The Rays have a 3.88 team ERA that ranks fifth among all MLB pitching staffs.
+- The Rays have the fifth-ranked team ERA among all MLB pitching staffs (3.87).

-- Rays pitchers combine to allow the sixth-fewest home runs in baseball (127 total, 1.1 per game).
+- The Rays allow the fifth-fewest home runs in baseball (127 total, one per game).

-- Glasnow makes the start for the Rays, his 13th of the season.
-He is 5-3 with a 3.15 ERA and 96 strikeouts through 68 2/3 innings pitched.
+- Littell makes the start for the Rays, his seventh of the season.
+He is 2-3 with a 4.10 ERA and 36 strikeouts through 41 2/3 innings pitched.

-- His last time out was on Monday, July 31 against the New York Yankees, when the righty threw seven innings, surrendering one earned run while allowing three hits.
+- The righty's last time out came on Thursday against the St. Louis Cardinals, when he threw six innings, surrendering three earned runs while allowing seven hits.

+- The 27-year-old has a 4.10 ERA and 7.8 strikeouts per nine innings across 19 games this season, while allowing a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.